Azure/AzureDataLake/docs/PowerShell/FirstSteps.md

 1. Download the [Azure PowerShell module here](https://github.com/MicrosoftBigData/AzureDataLake/releases).
 1. Run AzurePowerShell.msi
 1. Follow the steps in the installation wizard.
-1. Enter in PowerShell: ``Add-AzureAccount``

 #### Initialization
 1. Open a new PowerShell window.
+2. Log in to your Azure aacount

+	Add-AzureAccount

-1. Select your subscription by entering the following:
+3. Select your subscription and switch to Azure Resource Manager mode

         $subId = "<your Subscription ID>"
         Select-AzureSubscription -SubscriptionId $subId